Cleaner air in port cities, thanks to new trucks

 In many coastal cities, however, a large source of air pollution comes from shipping ports.

-Container ships and oil tankers are largely unregulated and release vast amounts of pollution.
+Container ships, oil tankers, and other large ocean-going vessels together release vast amounts of pollution.
 At the Port of Houston, more than one third of the air pollution also comes from roughly 3,000 “drayage” trucks — diesel-fueled heavy trucks that move containers.
 Much of this pollution comes from older, more polluting models.

 Making it easy to upgrade